drdna/WheatBlastEvolution/ARG/README.md

 # Analysis of Recombinational History using ARGweaver

 ## 1. Assemble dataset:
-An appropriate dataset was assembled for chromosome 2 using the custom script [Generate_ARGsites.pl](/ARG/Generate_ARGsites.pl).
-ARGweaver struggles with large datasets (even on the supercomputer) and therefore we included a modest set of strains in the analysis.
+The custom script [Generate_ARGsites.pl](/ARG/scripts/Generate_ARGsites.pl) was used to construct an appropriate dataset for chromosome 2 which contains intrigressions from all of the major swarm donors (note: ARGweaver struggles with large datasets - even on the supercomputer - and therefore we included a modest set of strains in the analysis).
 For PoL1/PoT we included a single representive of each haplotype for chromosome 2.
 We also included at least one member of each candidate donor population and three putative non-donors.

 ### PoL1 members
 ATCC64557